This Sweet Potato Pancake Baby recipe is the best baby-led weaning sweet potato recipe for babies from 6 months of age.

 Can I Make Savory Sweet Potato Pancakes?

-Yes, add a pinch of herbs such as dried oregano, paprika, and some grated cheese you like, or nutritional yeast.
+Yes, add a pinch of herbs such as dried oregano, paprika, some grated cheese you like, or nutritional yeast.

 More Baby Recipes